-An attractive shrub or tree-myrtle, reaching 30 metres tall.
+An attractive tree, reaching 30 metres tall.
 It has a general lilly-pilly appearance.
 Can spread to 10 m wide or more.
 The bark is brown with finely flaky bark.

 It grows along most of the entire coast of NSW, extending into the tablelands and central western slopes.
 Extends in Qld but its southern limit is around Bega, NSW.

 It is a common tree on freshwater creeklines in sandstone vegetation, especially in places like the Blue Mountains of NSW where it can form dense dominant stands along drainage lines in sheltered gully dry sclerophyll forests.
 It is also common in places such as western Sydney creeklines on alluvial soils, as well as rainforests on the North Coast and Royal National Park where it can grow into a large tree.

 Backhousia produce simple and opposite leaves.
 In this species.
 The leaves are somewhat leathery, to about 8 cm long and 4 cm wide with a sweet odour when crushed, somewhat like cinnamon; generally dark green.
 The large oil glands can be seen with a hand lens.